Hi.

 As we climbed and climbed, I was reminded of several trails from my previous peaks.
 Black Mountain and Viejas Mountain came to mind, with their orange soil and rocky inclines.
 After a steep ascent, we made it to the ridge line.
 From there, we could see the drizzling marine layer, blanketing most of San Diego to the west.
 A few peaks were peeking up through the white clouds, namely Corte Madera and Los Pinos Mountain.

-We also has a glimpse of the rare Tecate Cypress that grow on the northern flanks of the mountain.
+We also had a glimpse of the rare Tecate Cypress that grow on the northern flanks of the mountain.
 I didn't feel like bushwhacking this morning, which is why I chose Guatay Mountain in the first place, so we didn't visit the trees up close.

 The ridge undulated ahead of us, each high point a promise of the peak.
 After several steep inclines, we made it to the top.
 There was a circle of stones of unknown origin, a waterproof summit register, and off to one side, a reference benchmark.
 We sat down, enjoyed the sun on our backs, and breathed in the fresh morning air.